henryhxu/CSCI4430-ESTR4120/assignment/assignment-3/README.md

 #### Receiving Method

-`wReceiver` should use a finite loop to prepare to receive any file from `wSender` at any time, and for each new file, a new connection should be created.
+`wReceiver` should use an infinite loop to prepare to receive any file from `wSender` at any time, and for each new file, a new connection should be created.
 Furthermore, `wReceiver` can only handle one connection in `wSender` at a time and should ignore `START` messages while in the middle of an existing connection.
 It is responsible for receiving and storing the file sent by the `wSender` on disk completely and accurately, such as it can be played without any errors if we send a video.
 The stored file should be named `FILE-i.out`, where `i=0` for the file from the first connection, `i=1` for the second, and so on.

 #### Packet Corruption Checking